infinum/android-handbook/Building quality apps/Unit tests.md

 With stubs we predefine results for a specific method just like it is shown in the example above.
 Every time the `getAuthToken` method is called we will get a stubbed result which is in our case `"Token"`.

 It is important to know this terminology because it is essentially part of the testing fundamentals and it will definitely help you on your journey in becoming better in writing tests.
-You will also often find these terms in documentation of some testing library that you will use.
+You will also often find these terms in the documentation of some testing library that you will use.

 ### Write testable code